 - .csv - comma separated values text file

 - .xls - Excel file

 Unfortunately, you cannot use .xlsx files at this time.

 Importing leads - 1.
 Choose Data

 Once your import file is ready, proceed with the following steps to import leads.

-1. Click the Gear icon and choose Preferences.
+1. Click the blue icon in the upper right and choose Integrations.